 The author Gwyneth Nelson never thought she would be involved in a marriage rocked by violence and control issues.
 That is because both she and her husband were Christians.
 As she said, “I couldn’t believe this was my reality and I couldn’t see a way out.”
 It’s a sad but true story of two people in love where abusive behavior became a way of life.
 Please click onto the link provided below to learn from and read:

 — ALSO —

 There are a number of insightful articles, which are posted on the web site for FOCUS Ministries on Domestic Violence.
 We believe you will find answers to some of your questions on this heart-wrenching issue.
 Rather than explain each one to you, we encourage you to choose the ones that apply to your marriage.
 To choose the articles you would like to read:

 and those who are mistreated

 as if you yourselves were suffering“

-If you are an abuser, we pray your eyes will be opened and you will reach out to the Lord and those who can best help you, to stop the violence you are committing against your spouse, and bring peace into your home.
+If you are an abuser, we pray your eyes will be opened.
+We hope you will reach out to the Lord and to those who can best help you, to stop the violence you are committing against your spouse.
+Today is the day to start the journey to bring peace into your home.

-If you are a friend, family member, church member, and/or someone who can make a difference to help those who are oppressed, we pray the Lord will empower and lead you to do what it takes to bring help, hope and peace into homes that are racked by violence.
+Finally, if you are a friend, family member, or someone who can make a difference to help those who are oppressed, we pray the Lord will empower and lead you to do what it takes to bring help, hope and peace into homes that are racked by violence.